ansible-community/antsibull-docs/README.md

 From version 1.0.0 on, antsibull-docs sticks to semantic versioning and aims at providing no backwards compatibility breaking changes **to the command line API (antsibull-docs)** during a major release cycle.
 We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.

+The current major version is 2.x.y.
+Development for 2.x.y occurs on the `main` branch.
+2.x.y mainly differs from 1.x.y by dropping support for Python 3.6, 3.7, and 3.8.
+It deprecates several compatibility functions for older Python versions that are no longer needed, and for older Ansible/ansible-base/ansible-core versions; see the changelog for details.
+1.x.y is still developed on the `stable-1` branch, but only security fixes, major bugfixes, and other changes that are absolutely necessary will be backported.

-We explicitly exclude code compatibility. **antsibull-docs is not supposed to be used as a library.** The only exception are dependencies with other antsibull projects (currently, only [antsibull](https://github.com/ansible-community/antsibull/) itself).
+We explicitly exclude code compatibility. **antsibull-docs is not supposed to be used as a library.** The only exception are potential dependencies with other antsibull projects (currently there are none).
 If you want to use a certain part of antsibull-docs as a library, please create an issue so we can discuss whether we add a stable interface for **parts** of the Python code.
 We do not promise that this will actually happen though.

 ## Using the Sphinx extension